NickCulbertson/Custom-DSP-AudioKit/README.md

 # Custom-DSP-AudioKit
 This is an example project for creating custom DSP effects using AudioKit.
 There are currently two examples: Boost and LoFi.
+Watch the video and use this as a starting point for creating your own effects,

 (Click the image to watch "How to Make Custom DSP Effects with AudioKit")